bhvima/NASA-USLI-2021/README.md

 - Download the [Arduino IDE 2.0](https://www.arduino.cc/en/software)
 - (In the Arduino IDE) Sketch > Include Library > Manage Libraries
 - Install `Adafruit Unified Sensor by Adafruit` and `Adafruit BNO055 by Adafruit`

+## Adafruit BNO055

+The sensor comprises of an accelerometer, gyroscope and magnetometer.
+The sensor fusion modes are meant to calculate measures describing the orientation of the device in space.
+Since, the use of magnetometer is prohibited the absolute orientation or orientation of the sensor with respect to the earth and its magnetic field is unknown.
+The operation mode selected will ensure the magnetometer is suspended.
+The non-absolute or relative orientation calculated will be with respect to the sensor's orientation and position before launch.

+### Operation Modes

+- Config Mode: This mode is used to configure BNO, wherein all output data is reset to zero and sensor fusion is halted.
+This is the only mode in which all the writable register map entries can be changed.
+- IMU Mode: In the IMU mode the relative orientation of the BNO055 in space is calculated from the accelerometer and gyroscope data.

 ## References